minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 2.10.2015 New activation post; Cans with lids
 * 1.10.2015 New activation post; Taskbox with bottles
 * 27.9.2015 New activation post; Yoghurt bottles
 * 27.9.2015 New activation post; Small games